svijayakumar32/e-Photosynthesis-rice/CO2_response_fitting/README.md

-## Structure
+**Structure**

-This repository contains code for fitting CO₂ response data with the msuRACiFit package using an R Markdown pipeline (`msuRACiFit_rice_params`) for reproducibility.
+This repository contains code for fitting CO₂ response data using the msuRACiFit package.
+The analysis is fully scripted within a single .R file for portability and ease of reproducibility.

-All core code is stored in `.R` scripts in the `Scripts/` folder, which are sourced into the main R Markdown document.
+All core logic is contained in modular .R scripts stored in the Scripts/ folder.

-> Note: GitHub may have previously misidentified this repository's language due to the use of `.Rmd` files.
-This has now been corrected via restructuring.

-## Running the analysis

-Open `main_analysis.Rmd` and knit the file.
-It will automatically load the necessary scripts from the `Scripts/` folder.
+**Running the Analysis**

+To run the full analysis:

+ - Open a terminal or command prompt.

+ - Navigate to the repository folder.

+ - Modify the setwd() command accordingly.

+ - Run the msuRACiFit_rice_params.R.